deuvarneys/expressjs_frontend/README.md

 This is a working project for a nodeJs frontend application.

-To start the project, you will need to start up the server from https://github.com/deuvarneys/SpringRESTService along with a Mysql and MongoDb servers (I recommend using Docker).
+To start the project, you will need to start up the server from https://github.com/deuvarneys/SpringRESTService along with a Mysql and MongoDb servers (I recommend using Docker.
+In a future commit, I will incorporate these servers in docker/docker-composer so user will only have to run one command).

 Start application
 $ cd myapp